Leveraging Multi-Agent System (MAS) and Fine-Tuned Small Language Models (SLMs) for Automated Telecom Network Troubleshooting: EXPERIMENTS

-After solution steps are generated, the executor agent augments them with node identifiers and time intervals, producing executable troubleshooting plans.
-These plans are displayed to the user for feedback.
-Upon approval, the executor executes the actions, while the data retriever agent triggers appropriate tools in parallel to collect metrics from different data sources.
-Finally, the RCA analyzer agent correlates retrieved data with RCA knowledge and SME inputs to determine the root cause.
-In this case, the faults were localized to specific RRUs, indicating site-level power distribution issues rather than a complete site-wide outage.
-Anomalies in \textit{pmPowerFailure}, \textit{pmVoltage}, and \textit{pmCurrent1} further confirmed isolated outages, likely caused by maintenance activities or brief interruptions.
-Lastly, a detailed network analysis report---including an executive summary, analysis results, actions taken, and recommended next steps---is generated by the dashboard display agent and presented to the SME for validation and further troubleshooting.
+The executor agent augments the plan with node identifiers and time intervals to produce executable actions, which are presented to the user for approval.
+Once approved, the executor triggers the data retriever agent to collect metrics from multiple sources in parallel.
+The RCA analyzer correlates the retrieved data with RCA knowledge and SME inputs to determine the root cause.

+In this case, faults were localized to specific RRUs, indicating site-level power distribution issues rather than a full site outage.
+Anomalies in \textit{pmPowerFailure}, \textit{pmVoltage}, and \textit{pmCurrent1} confirmed isolated outages, likely caused by maintenance activities or brief interruptions.
+Finally, the dashboard display agent generates a network analysis report—including an executive summary, analysis results, actions taken, and recommended next steps—for SME validation.